Shiritai/xv6-ntu-mp/doc/mp2-spec.md

     char name[MP2_CACHE_MAX_NAME];
     uint object_size;

-    <ptr> full;    // Points to the list of full Slabs
+    <ptr> full;    // Points to the list of full slabs
-    <ptr> partial; // Points to the list of partially used Slabs
+    <ptr> partial; // Points to the list of partially used slabs
-    <ptr> free;    // Points to the list of free Slabs
+    <ptr> free;    // Points to the list of free slabs

     ... // Other fields can be extended as needed
 };
 ```

 Here, `<ptr>` can be `struct slab *`, `void *`, or `struct list_head`, the latter being a Linux-style doubly linked list management approach provided in [`kernel/list.h`](../kernel/list.h).
 For usage details, refer to the documentation comments in that file.
-Students implementing Slab lists with `struct list_head` from this library will have a bonus opportunity.
+Students implementing slab lists with `struct list_head` from this library will have a bonus opportunity.

 ## Relationship Between Core Objects, `struct slab`, and `struct kmem_cache`

-In the SLAB allocator for MP2, there are three key components whose relationships should be clearly understood.
+In the slab allocator for MP2, there are three key components whose relationships should be clearly understood.

 ### Kernel Objects